ahmedaljawahiry/stores/README.md

 ## Overview

-Full stack project with a backend API feeding a simple frontend.
+Full stack project with an API feeding a simple UI for searching data.
+Results are lazy-loaded on scroll, and suggestions are given with a debounce effect.

 ## Backend